Tokyo (Takeshiba) – Mikurajima

 How long is the ferry from Tokyo (Takeshiba) to Mikurajima?

-Tokyo (Takeshiba) Mikurajima Ferry sail durations on this ferry route can take around 7h 30m.
+Tokyo (Takeshiba) Mikurajima ferry sailing duration on this route can take around 7h 30m.
 The fastest sailings are approximately 7h 30m.
-Sailing times can vary, durations often differ between ferry operators and can be impacted by weather conditions.
+Sailing times can vary; durations often differ between ferry operators and can be impacted by weather conditions.

 Tokyo (Takeshiba) Mikurajima Ferry Prices